HMS Waterloo (1833): Construction and career

-On 11 August 1876 she was renamed Warspite and became a training ship at Woolwich then Greenhithe.
-The ship was destroyed by fire in 1918, with 250 boys embarked at the time.
+On 11 August 1876 she was renamed Warspite and loaned to the Marine Society to serve as a training ship at Woolwich.
+The ship was moved to Greenhithe in 1901.
+The ship was destroyed by fire on 20 January 1918, with 250 boys embarked at the time.
 Three teenage boys later claimed to have started the fire deliberately.
 They were charged for the alleged act and ordered to three years' detention at a reformatory.